jbrosi/spaceshipintrouble/Readme.md

 in the code you may browse through https://c9.io/jbrosi/spaceshipintrouble.
 The game was entirely written within the cloud9 IDE and you can see the latest updates there.

+If you're interested in how this works you should take a look at the apidocs: http://jbrosi.github.io/spaceshipintrouble/api

 ## What if something doesn't work?

 The status of this is pre-alpha yet and there may be several bugs but feel free